DentonPaul/FlaskAPI_bp/README.md

-# flask restful API boilerplate
+# Flask REST API boilerplate
+- a template for creating APIs with a Swagger documentation user interface